tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Proposal templates

-We have made available proposal templates to aid users in writing GI proposals to aid users in writing GI proposal.
+We have made available proposal templates to aid users in writing GI proposals.
 Use of these templates is not required.

 * [MS Word](docs/tessgi_template.docx)
 * [Latex](docs/tessgi_template.tex)